vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-3.md

 ![getfile_processor](assets/tutorial-3-build-a-nifi-process-group-to-simulate-nextbus-api/getfile_processor.png)

 - Creates FlowFiles from files in a directory.
-NiFI will ignore files it doesn’t have read permissions for.
+NiFi will ignore files it doesn’t have read permissions for.

 3\.
 Right click on the **GetFile** processor, click **configure** from dropdown menu